Least Restrictive Environment

 Career and Technical Education

 There are several options offered through the Capital Region Board of Cooperative Education Services (BOCES).
 Services include vocational assessment, vocational training programs, worksite placements and job coaching.
-Several occupational courses are geared specifically to the special needs of students with disabilities.
+Several Career and Technical Education (CTE) courses are geared specifically to the special needs of students with disabilities.
 These programs are accessed through school counselors or the CSE committee.
-Completion of a Vo-tech course fulfills the graduation requirement for an IEP diploma.
+Completion of a CTE course fulfills the commencement requirement for a SAC or CDOS credential.

 Home and/or Hospital Instruction